www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check via browser, if there are client side errors.
 * Check htop.9
 ## Open Tasks
+* [ ] Create error reporter page, that lists all errors without duplicates and not the complete log.
+    * [ ] Status of UI tests and tester
 * [ ] Check why so many program states are created.
 See `Program States` note.
 * [ ] Create dedicated logging services.
     * [ ] Move from Dockerfile to Podman compose.